atreyi-biswas/General/HTML and CSS/README.md

 # 🌱 My HTML & CSS Learning Journey
+> *"HTML taught me how to structure.
+CSS taught me how to express."*

 ## 🧠 Why I Started
 - I was drawn to beautiful websites and wanted to design and build them myself